tembo-io/website/src/content/docs/getting-started/quickstarts/libpq.md

 Please find one of the Windows installers linked from the official [Postgres documentation](https://www.postgresql.org/download/windows/).

+## SNI workaround

+If you cannot update the Postgres client, you can use [Tembo's SNI workaround](/docs/getting-started/quickstarts/sni-workaround).

 ## Support and Community

 If you encounter any issues, please check out our [troubleshooting guide](/docs/product/cloud/troubleshooting) or contact [support@tembo.io](mailto:support@tembo.io).